Scratches (video game): Critical reception

 Globally, Scratches sold more than 150,000 units by March 2007.
 By 2012, sales had reached roughly 250,000 units.
 Upon release of the director's cut, Wired asserted "You probably didn't play PC game Scratches".

 In March 2006, Scratches ranked in the top 10 of Amazon.com's Top Sellers in Computer and Video Games, as well as in popular game indexes such as GameRankings.com.

 Scratches received mixed reviews but overall achieved an average to high score from most review sites.
 According to Gameguru the game " received decent reviews".
 Most notably GameSpot gave the game a 3.9 and IGN gave it a 7.7, emphasising the game's mixed reviews.

 GamesRadar noted that the games uses a "brooding, silent atmosphere" to "slowly build up the tension and terror".
 Game Chrinocle offered a positive review on the horror aspects of the game.
 IGN seerted that it was "average" and "decent-to-good".

 Legacy

-After Nucleosys went out of business, Agustín Cordes would go on to found Senscape, who are currently developing the horror game Asylum after a successful Kickstarter crowdfunding campaign.
+After Nucleosys went out of business, Agustín Cordes would go on to found Senscape, who developed the horror game Asylum after a successful Kickstarter crowdfunding campaign.

 Scratches is the first commercially released adventure game ever developed in Argentina.